electron/electron/docs/development/pull-requests.md

 uses [semantic commit messages](https://conventionalcommits.org/) to streamline the release process.

-Before a pull request can be merged, it should include at least one semantic commit message, though it's not necessary for all commits in the pull request to be semantic.
-Alternatively, you can **update your pull request title**  to start with a semantic prefix.
+Before a pull request can be merged, it **must** have a pull request title with a semantic prefix.

 Examples of commit messages with semantic prefixes: